Sodium channel: Diversity

 Voltage-gated sodium channels normally consist of an alpha subunit that forms the ion conduction pore and one to two beta subunits that have several functions including modulation of channel gating.
 Expression of the alpha subunit alone is sufficient to produce a functional channel.

 Alpha subunits

-The family of sodium channels has nine known members, with amino acid identity >50% in the trans-membrane segments and extracellular loop regions.
+The family of sodium channels has 9 known members, with amino acid identity >50% in the trans-membrane segments and extracellular loop regions.
 A standardized nomenclature for sodium channels is currently used and is maintained by the IUPHAR.

 The proteins of these channels are named Nav1.1 through Nav1.9.
+The gene names are referred to as SCN1A through SCN5A, then SCN8A through SCN11A.
+The "tenth member", Nax, does not act in a voltage-gated way.
+It has a loosely similar overall structure.
+Not much is known about its real function, other than that it also associates with beta subunits.

-The gene names are referred to as SCN1A through SCN11A (the SCN6/7A gene is part of the Nax sub-family and has uncertain function).
-The likely evolutionary relationship between these channels, based on the similarity of their amino acid sequences, is shown in figure 1.
+The probable evolutionary relationship between these channels, based on the similarity of their amino acid sequences, is shown in figure 1.
 The individual sodium channels are distinguished not only by differences in their sequence but also by their kinetics and expression profiles.
 Some of this data is summarized in table 1, below.